 What It Looks Like

-The O-ring has swollen, softened and/or blistered.
-The cross-section diameter is visibly larger than original dimensions.
-The material may be sticky, soft or disintegrated.
-In severe cases, surface cracking or complete material breakdown occurs.
+The O-ring has swollen, softened, and/or blistered.
+The cross-section diameter is visibly larger than original nominal dimensions.
+The material may be sticky, tacky, soft, or partially dissolved.
+In severe cases, surface cracking and complete material breakdown occur.
+Color may change (darkening in oxidizing media, lightening in some solvents).

 Root Cause